HTBalazs/nauticle/README.md

 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
 - Extension of position field for symmetric and periodic boundary conditions in SPH operators.
 - Change configuration file type from XML to YAML for better readability.
-- New SPH operator for tensile instability correction.
+- New SPH operator for tensile instability correction (commit: 42cc737).
-- New SPH operator for artificial viscosity.
+- New SPH operator for artificial viscosity (commit: 8c98566).
-- SPH operator for the calculation of particle-inertia tensor.
+- SPH operator for the calculation of particle-inertia tensor (commit: dc0c2ae).

 # License #